infoaed/pseudovote/README.md

 # Pseudovote

-Voting machine providing privacy preserving yet auditable polls/elections on the Internet.
+Simple voting machine providing privacy preserving yet auditable polls/elections on the Internet.
 A three step process:

 * Deliver dedicated pseudonyms to a list of e-mails;
 * Collect the votes on a public bulletin board;